- Fixed Price (FP) contract in project management:

 You want risks to be carried by the vendor, not by you.
 But the truth is, the Fixed Price approach does not solve this problem, at least it is not doing it any better than the T&M model.

-From the first glance, it seems like you're only risking to waste your pre-payment (and time, of course) if the new vendor fails to deliver against the FP contract.
+From the first glance, it seems like you're only risking wasting your pre-payment (and time, of course) if the new vendor fails to deliver against the FP contract.
 But if you look closer this doesn't have any difference from the first 2-week sprint with the team running the project under the T&M contract.
 You can evaluate the results and make a decision to stop the work if you are not satisfied with the skills/quality/communication.

 The mixed or Proof-Of-Concept approach has proved to be far more useful when it comes to checking the quality of a new vendor.
 In this case, you have your vendor deliver a simple and small prototype while researching for the biggest technical risks and proving the technical ability to build the project as planned.
 This allows you to verify the idea itself, the vendor team skills and approach, and see if the chemistry between your team and theirs is right and will set your product up for success.